hunterdyar/RocketLeagueStrategy/index.md

-Almost 3k hours and I'm only writing this down now lol.
+Over 3k hours and I'm only writing this down now lol.
 Positions, Rotations, Terms, Communication, Kickoffs, other stuff.
 This is not a complete guide, I'm just writing down the parts I have opinions on.
 If you're here to learn Rocket League meta, this won't teach everything.

 By SorrySorrySorry.
 Help from Flash and KaPow.